ChristianSauer/smlpy/README.md

-# SMLPY - painless reading of power meters
+# SMLPY - monitor your power meter

 ## What is it?
 smlpy enables reading of smart meter language (sml) data from a smart power meter ("Stromzähler").